State over Tokens: Characterizing the Role of Reasoning Tokens

 Like what’s written on the whiteboard, the tokens play the role of what computer scientists call “state”: the information that captures where a process currently stands and helps determine what happens next.
 This is an unusual form of state: encoded in language and updated with the addition of one token per cycle.

-We now use this framework to break down the explanation illusion and then explore questions about this text that are easy to miss.
+We use this framework to break down the explanation illusion and then explore questions about this text that are easy to miss.
 (See the full paper for more implications of our framework.)

 Unpacking the Explanation Illusion